ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 LLD for Cpu0
 ==============

-This chapter add Cpu0 backend in lld.
+This chapter adds Cpu0 backend in lld.
 With this lld Cpu0 for ELF linker support, the program with global variables can be allocated in ELF file format layout.
 Meaning the relocation records of global variables is resolved.
 In addition, llvm-objdump driver is modified for support generate Hex file from ELF.
-With these two tools supported, the program with global variables of existed in section .data and .rodata can be accessed and transfered to Hex file which feed to Verilog Cpu0 machine and run on your PC/Laptop.
+With these two tools supported, the program with global variables of existed in section .data and .rodata can be accessed and transfered to Hex file which feeds
+to Verilog Cpu0 machine and run on your PC/Laptop.

 About lld please refer LLD web site here [#]_ and LLD install requirement on